Stephen Hawking once said:

 The late 80s introduced what is known to be the first worm in the wild.
 A worm can be described as a program that uses a computer network to spread itself, relying on security failures on the target machine to access.
 It also has the ability to run independently and not attach itself to a normal program like viruses normally do.

 The first worm which really caused any bother, was one called Christmas EXEC.
-It was a program created for the purpose of sending itself to everyone in the recipients contact list and displaying the following:
+It was a program created for the purpose of sending itself to everyone in the recipients contact list.

 Although it doesn’t seem particularly bothersome, it caused absolute havoc to the networks it was run on, due to the proliferation of the code spreading everywhere and causing congestion – something that has reoccurred many times.
 This worm affected IBM business networks, national research networks and educational networks.